The Circle of Trust: A Multi-Tiered Approach to Cybersecurity

 It is also important to note that one of the other, primary purposes of the Circle of Trust is to also create this multi-tiered approach to fortifying your lines of defenses.
 For example, if you implement only one, and if that gets penetrated, then obviously everything is at risk and vulnerable to a cyber attack.
 Many Cybersecurity experts have called for at least a two-tiered approach, but even this is not enough as skilled Malicious Cyber Actors (MCAs) can easily penetrate those tiers, depending on how motivated they are to reach whatever lies behind those lines of defense.

-Therefore, the cardinal rule now is to implement at least three, and preferably even more layers of defense.
+Therefore, the cardinal rule now is to implement defense in depth which requires at least three — and preferably even more — defensive layers.
 The thinking here is that if the MCA can break through the first layer, the statistical odds of them breaking through each subsequent layer is greatly lowered.
 Keep in mind that there is no such thing as being 100% immune to a cyber attack.

 As the the diagram up above shows, within the Circle of Trust, there are five layers of trust (or if you will, lines of defense), and they are as follows:

 This is very often considered to be the first line of defense, as it encompasses the entire boundary of the network.
 For example, this is considered to be a “wall” between the private and locally managed side of the network, and the public side of the Internet.
 The former is typically referred to as the “Intranet”, and the latter is known as the “Internet”.
 At this point, you will typically see software applications, such as those of antimalware, and antivirus packages being deployed across end user workstations and internal servers.
 The main idea here is to filter out malicious data packets which could penetrate deeper into the IT infrastructure.
 An example of this would be Phishing Emails carrying dangerous malware payloads through file attachments (such as those of .DOC, .XLS, or .PPT) or spoofed links.